What is the GDPR?

 we will keep all personal data secure

-we will endeavor to ensure that personal data is not transferred to countries outside of the European Economic Area (EEA) without adequate protection
+we will endeavor to ensure that personal data is not transferred to countries outside of the European Economic Area (EEA)

 We continually review and updatare all our internal processes, procedures, data systems and documentation in order to help ensure that we compy to GDPR as a controller and processor of data.